Adelaide’s Norton Summit of cycling has a life of its own.

 5.48km is short of the total distance of 7.33km for the road which gets you into the town.
 Records however are based on the 5.48km stretch which averages 5.3˚ in gradient.

 The steepest part is shortly after the start of the climb, averaging 7˚to 8˚for about 2km and the road tends to be bit rough here.
-For the non-cyclist, a 5˚gradient is quite close to pulling a tyre tied to your back as you walk slowly.
+For the non-cyclist, a 5˚gradient is quite close to pulling a small tyre tied to your back as you walk slowly.

 The King and Queen of the Mountain (KOM/QOM)